-9.3 Split Areas e.g. Woodland Compartments
+9.7 Split Areas e.g. Fields and Plots of Land

 PT-Mapper Pro makes it very easy to split one area from another and to know what the resultant areas will be after the split.
 This technique is useful for splitting fields for different cropping, woodland areas into compartments, dividing up building plots, showing problems and areas of treatment etc. or splitting any plot of land.